How to Find an

 Lesson Reviews

-If you want to get in-person lesson recommendations, you can ask friends, neighbors or even find a violin teacher online and ask if they offer lessons in person.
+For in-person lessons, you can ask friends, neighbors, or even local musicians for recommendations.
+Another option is to find a teacher online and ask if they also offer lessons in your area.

 Contracts